JamesSinnott1994/Game-Zone/README.md

 - Will contain a description and price information about the game.
 - May contain reviews about the game as well.

+### Skeleton
+- Wireframes for the project can be found [here](https://github.com/JamesSinnott1994/Game-Zone/blob/master/wireframes/wireframes.pdf)

 ## Database Schema

 **Profile App:**